Changissnz/selfinterest/README.md

-individuals, such as those that obsess to see another's head on a silver platter, those that conspire against their "own people", and those that become so apathetic to achievement, out of their belief in the possibility of their intellect being used against their self-interest/s.
-What a self-interested individual, that is, one that is committed to the ultimate aims associated with their self-interest, does one day out of principle cannot be expected to act by that same principle for the same problem on another day, due not especially to their mortality since death is only once for the individual and their self, but to the coincidences and intentions that constitute differences nuanced as inputs, but for the outputs, not so much.
+individuals, such as those that obsess to see another's head on a silver platter, those that conspire against their "own people", and those that become so apathetic to achievement, out of their belief in the possibility of their intellect being used against their self-interests.
+What a self-interested individual, that is, one that is committed to the ultimate aims associated with their self-interest, does one day, out of principle, cannot be expected to act by that same principle for the same problem on another day, due not especially to their mortality since death is only once for the individual and their self, but to the coincidences and intentions that constitute differences nuanced as inputs, but for the outputs, not so much.